mitranim/wordplay/readme.md

 quantitty © M

-okree © Yury
+okree © Y

-ogree © Yury
+ogree © Y

 likecycle (the lifecycle of a mimicrer like a cuckoo) © M